Cheese Maker Certificate

 The certificate consists of four required core courses, two master classes and an internship.
 The Introductory to Cheese Making course is optional for those who have experience in cheese making.
 The Cheese Making Certificate courses and the internship can be completed over two years or up to six years.
 The internship can be done in the second year.

-Courses are currently online and 3 weeks in length, typically requiring 28 hours of study and lecture time.
+Online courses are 3 weeks in length, typically requiring 28 hours of study and lecture time.

-- Internship - The work placement is a minimum of six months of hands-on experience in some practical area in the cheese industry.
+The work placement is a minimum of six months of hands-on experience in some practical area in the cheese industry.
 That will frequently be hands-on experience in cheese manufacture, but it could also be grading, inspection of cheese plants, working as a cheese buyer, working as a cheesemonger, or other practical experience as approved by the instructors.
 At least three courses are required before enrollment as an intern.
+For more information on internship options, contact Mary Ann Ferrer, Dairy Programs Manager firstname.lastname@example.org.

 Completion of the Certificate: